ory/docs/docs/ecosystem/styleguide/testing.md

 1. Download and install the
    [markdownlint CLI](https://github.com/igorshubovych/markdownlint-cli).
    `brew install markdownlint-cli`
-1. Check if markdownlint installed correctly.
+1. Check if markdownlint installed.
    `markdownlint --help``
 1. Lint all files in the project, in the docs folder use `cd docs` `markdownlint '**/*.md' --ignore node_modules`